orichaud/gce/Readme.md

 make build
 ```

-You can build the docker image and push the image to the Google Container Repository.
+You can build the docker image and push the image to the Google Container Repository (in our case the one hosted in Europe).
 This is the latest version of the image that will be picked up by Kubernetes to schedule the deployment of your POD.
 The base image is based on the latest Golang image:

 ``` sh
 DOCKER_REPO=eu.gcr.io PROJECT=<My Project> make docker